macleginn/bivaltyp/content/languages/descriptions/Mingrelian.md

 ```

-The case-shift scheme represented in Table 1 above is only a part of the complex system that relates verbs classes, TAM-forms and case frames in Mingrelian.
+The case-shift scheme represented in Table 1 above is only a part of the complex system that relates verbs classes, TAME-forms and case frames in Mingrelian.
 For an overview of further details, see (Rostovtsev-Popiel 2023), especially Table 8.1 there.

 ### Case system